-Pursuant to our director compensation policy, in each year of a non-employee director's tenure, the director is granted a non-qualified stock option to purchase 20,000 shares of our common stock on the date of our annual meeting of stockholders (or the first business day of our third fiscal quarter if there has been no annual meeting of stockholders by such date).
+Pursuant to our director compensation policy, in each year of a non-employee director's tenure, the director is granted a non-qualified stock option to purchase 20,000 shares of our common stock on the date of our annual meeting of stockholders (or the number of restricted stock units having the equivalent value, as elected by the director at least 30 days prior to the date of the annual meeting of stockholders).
 Upon the initial election or appointment to the board of directors, new non-employee directors are granted a non-qualified stock option to purchase 20,000 shares of our common stock.
-All annual and initial stock option grants to our non-employee directors under the director compensation policy fully vest on the one year anniversary of the grant date and fully vest immediately prior to a change of control, as defined in our director compensation policy.
+All annual and initial stock option and restricted stock unit grants to our non-employee directors under the director compensation policy fully vest on the one year anniversary of the grant date and fully vest immediately prior to a change of control, as defined in our director compensation policy.